camunda/c8-sm-checks/README.md

 ```

 ### Dependencies:

 - `curl`: Required for making HTTP requests.
 - `grpcurl`: Required for testing gRPC connectivity.
 - `zbctl`: Required for checking Zeebe status.
+- A registred [[1] application on C8 Identity](#Reference)

+## Reference

+- [[1] C8: How to register your application on Identity](https://github.com/camunda-community-hub/camunda-8-examples/blob/main/payment-example-process-application/kube/README.md#4-generating-an-m2m-token-for-our-application).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.